-McGowan says other writers of that day marveled on the foresight of God who chose to conceive Christ, so that the Lord’s actual birth day would overwrite the pagan holiday in December.
+McGowan says other writers of that day marvelled on the foresight of God who chose to conceive Christ, so that the Lord’s actual birthday would overwrite the pagan holiday in December.

 This reveals there was no pre-planning to have Christmas intentionally cancel out a pagan holiday.

 However, we can be relatively certain of one thing, Christ was probably not born on December 25.

 Though the Bible does not give us any clear evidence of what day Christ was born, it does provide hints of what season it was.

 First, there was a significant historical event associated with the birth of Christ, and that was the census that required Joseph and Mary to return to their hometown of Bethlehem, where Christ was eventually born.

 Like winters around the world, in the massive Roman Empire winter brought a lot colder and often wetter weather, making travel unappealing and difficult.
 Though the impact was not so dramatic in Israel, it was in other parts of the empire and because of this, the Romans did not tend to hold censuses in the winter, which throws doubt on the December 25 date.